Today’s episode is all about routines. We love this topic! Routines are life changing and can help you so much.

 Plus, we are answering some really fun listener questions and talking about what we’re putting in our Easter baskets.

 A big thank you to our sponsors!
-Check out the offers from Modern Fertility, BetterHelp, Function of Beauty, and A Beautiful Mess Courses.
+Check out the offers from Modern Fertility, BetterHelp, and Function of Beauty.
 And, if you’re looking for a specific code you heard on the podcast, you can see a full list on this page!

 Emma’s morning routine: wake up between 6-6:30 a.m., play in bed with Oscar, drink coffee while Oscar eats his snack, take Oscar to daycare at 8:45 a.m., and then start work.

 Elsie’s morning routine: wake up at 5 a.m., do a creative passion project or listen to an audiobook while using her exercise bike.

 Emma’s night routine: Put Oscar to bed between 7-7:30 p.m., eat dinner and watch TV with Trey, do a puzzle or does her nails.
 Sometimes she will read and do a self-care routine.